PreciselyData/dis-api-standards/GraphQL.md

 This is a concise document that outlines the best practices for schema definition, proper field definition, documentation, and query methods.
 Consider this a guideline, and a living document.
 There is _always_ room for improvement.

+Remember, GraphQL is a _Query Language_ first, which means it follows certain naming conventions for queries.
+GraphQL is not a programming language, so programming rules mostly do not apply here.
+There are a few exceptions.

 ## Field names

-Field names should:
+Field names must:

 - Be human readable
+- Be camelCase
-- Should not contain abbreviations unless they are common (ID, GPS, DNS, etc.)
+- Not contain abbreviations unless they are commonly known (ID, GPS, DNS, HTTP, etc.)
-- Should not contain underscores, unless they are internally used variables
+- Not contain underscores, unless they are internally used variables - in which case, they should _start_ with underscores.
-- Should be camelCase
-- Common abbreviated names should be all caps: `ServerDNSAddress`, `IPAddress`, `userID`, `carVIN`
+- Have common abbreviated names should be all caps: `ServerDNSAddress`, `IPAddress`, `userID`, `carVIN`

 ## Comments